It is good to explore new ways to save money. But sometimes in our quest for fresh ideas, we forget the basics that served us so well in the past.

 If you’re focused on frugal living, explore hobbies and activities that are enjoyable and that also help your bottom line.

 Learn to plant a vegetable or herb garden, try your hand at basic car and home repair projects, or learn to refinish furniture.

 If you get a raise but can still make ends meet on your pre-raise salary, consider pocketing the extra cash and putting it toward your retirement savings or other investments.

 Of course, you need to land that raise first.
 For more ideas, check out “10 Tips to Remember When Asking for a Raise.”

-Also, put other “found cash” into savings, including a tax refund or quarterly bonus.
+Also, put other “found cash” into savings, including any tax refund or quarterly bonus.